manuelpagliuca/pain-recognition-ml/README.md

 * Numpy

 ## Computer vision techniques
-The computer vision techniques used were for extraction of facial distances, gradients of facial folds, and for head position.
+The computer vision techniques used were for the extraction of facial distances, gradients of facial folds, and head position.

 ### Facial distances and head pose estimation
 ![facial_distances](gifs/facial_distances.gif)